 The global surge in photovoltaic (PV) installations signifies a vital shift towards renewable energy.
 However, this rapid expansion brings forth an escalating concern: the end-of-life (EOL) management of PV modules.
 With projections indicating tens of millions of tonnes of PV waste by 2050, effective recycling strategies are paramount.

-Recycling not only mitigates potential environmental hazards from landfilling but also offers a pathway to recover valuable embedded materials, contributing to a circular economy.
+Recycling not only mitigates potential environmental hazards associated with landfilling but also provides a pathway to recover valuable embedded materials, contributing to a circular economy.
 This article, drawing upon the comprehensive review by Sim et al. (2025), delves into the significant open challenges and burgeoning opportunities that define the current landscape of photovoltaic recycling.

-One of the significant challenges in PV recycling is the technological complexities associated with the durability of PV modules, which are engineered to last for decades.
+One significant challenge in PV recycling is the technological complexity of PV modules, which are engineered to last for decades.
 This durability, while beneficial for their lifespan, paradoxically complicates their deconstruction.

-A critical step in the recycling process is delamination, where the various layers such as glass, encapsulant (commonly Ethylene Vinyl Acetate or EVA), and backsheet must be separated.
-Mechanical methods, like crushing, can inadvertently lead to cross-contamination of materials, while thermal methods are effective for removing polymers but are energy-intensive and may emit hazardous substances if not carefully managed.
+A critical step in the recycling process is delamination, in which the various layers, such as glass, encapsulant (commonly Ethylene Vinyl Acetate, or EVA), and backsheet, must be separated.
+Mechanical methods, such as crushing, can inadvertently lead to cross-contamination.
+In contrast, thermal methods are effective for removing polymers but are energy-intensive and may emit hazardous substances if not carefully managed.

-Chemical delamination using solvents offers a cleaner separation technique; however, it often entails long processing times, large volumes of solvents, and concerns about the costs, scalability, and management of chemical waste.
+Chemical delamination using solvents offers a cleaner separation technique; however, it often entails long processing times, large volumes of solvent, and concerns about costs, scalability, and the management of chemical waste.

 Another major hurdle is the recovery of materials.
 Achieving high purity levels for recovered materials such as silicon, silver, copper, and aluminum from a mixed waste stream is technically demanding.
-Current methods, including hydrometallurgical and pyrometallurgical processes, often have significant energy requirements and may depend on the use of harsh chemicals, which can result in extensive downstream purification steps.
+Current methods, including hydrometallurgical and pyrometallurgical processes, often have significant energy requirements and may rely on harsh chemicals, leading to extensive downstream purification steps.

-The lack of design standardization among different PV module manufacturers further complicates matters, as it necessitates adaptable or even module-specific recycling strategies.
+The lack of design standardization across PV module manufacturers further complicates matters, as it necessitates adaptable, or even module-specific, recycling strategies.
 This variability hinders the development of universal and optimized recycling processes.

 This inconsistency, combined with insufficient standards for data sharing regarding the composition and volumes of end-of-life modules, creates considerable logistical and economic uncertainties for the recycling industry.

-Furthermore, comprehensive and publicly accessible data from commercial-scale recycling operations are scarce, which limits the accuracy and reliability of Techno-Economic Analyses (TEA) and Life Cycle Assessments (LCA).
+Furthermore, comprehensive and publicly accessible data from commercial-scale recycling operations are scarce, limiting the accuracy and reliability of Techno-Economic Analyses (TEA) and Life Cycle Assessments (LCA).

 These evaluations are crucial for assessing the economic feasibility and environmental impact of various recycling pathways, but the proprietary nature of many industrial processes complicates data gathering.